Archos 101 Internet Tablet

-The ARCHOS 101 Internet Tablet is part of the Archos Generation 8 tablet range, distributed between 2010–11.
-After a hardware upgrade, it was also part of Generation 9 range sold between 2011–12.
-It is a 10.1 inch (256.5 mm) Internet tablet with dual-boot capability running Android out of the box.
+The ARCHOS 101 Internet Tablet is part of the Archos Generation 8 tablet range, distributed between 2010 and 2011.
+After a hardware upgrade, it was also part of Generation 9 range sold between 2011 and 2012.
+It is a 10.1-inch (256.5 mm) Internet tablet with dual-boot capability running Android out of the box.

 Features

 Display

-The Archos 101 IT is a 10.1 inch capacitive, multitouch screen tablet.
-It includes a WSVGA 1024x600 LCD screen with a pixel density of 118 ppi.
+The Archos 101 IT is a 10.1-inch capacitive, multitouch screen tablet.
+It includes a WSVGA 1024×600 LCD screen with a pixel density of 118 ppi.
 The device also includes a light sensor and TFT technology.

 Hardware & Battery

 The devices uses a Li-Polymer irreplaceable battery.
 The battery's life for music playback is 36 hours while 7 hours for video playback.

 The tablet includes an ARM Cortex-A8 single core processor, and 256 MB of RAM with a Texas Instruments OMAP 3660 chipset.
-It is sold with 8 and 16GB version with expandable memory (microSD, microSDHC) of up to 32GB.
+It is sold with 8 GB and 16 GB version with expandable memory (microSD, microSDHC) of up to 32 GB.